 Talking Climate Change - In fall of 2017, ACEE co-hosted an event with George Marshall, he delivered the workshop: "Talking Climate: How to engage your audiences in conversations about climate change".
 Check out the Climate Outreach website here.

 - The CBC interviewed George and the article provides some examples of language that could work in Alberta's context - Read the article.

 - Young Voices: young people and climate change engagement strategies - provides some key findings and recommendations

 Climate Change Polling - Yale Program on Climate Change Communications has polled Canadians about climate change.
-See the maps they have generated, this should have an impact on your communication and outreach activities in different parts of the province.
+The maps they have generated should have an impact on your communication and outreach activities in different parts of the province.

 K-12 Resources - We have compiled a list climate change and energy resources for teachers.